 - Egg - it’s best if you pull this from the fridge ahead of time so it isn’t super chilled.

-- Milk - again, it’s best if your milk isn’t straight from the fridge, and slightly more room temp.
+- Milk - it’s best if your milk isn’t straight from the fridge, and slightly more room temp.

 - Baking Soda - this will help your cookies stay slightly fluffy.